 Springfield Township is 15 minutes north of downtown Cincinnati, just west of I-75.
 The Ronald Reagan Highway bisects the township, connecting Colerain to the west with Montgomery to the east, and offering easy access to I-275, I-75 and I-71.

 Mercy Health-West Hospital, Mercy Health-Fairfield Hospital and the West Chester Hospital are located nearby with their medical services.
+Encompass Health Rehabilitation Hospital of Cincinnati is located in Springfield Township and provides post-acute care.
 Springfield Township is also 15-20 minutes from the concentration of hospitals in the Clifton/Mt.
 Auburn area, which is just to the south off I-75.

 Numerous local merchants provide daily necessities.
 The Tri-County, Northgate Mall, Streets of West Chester, as well as the Kenwood Towne Centre, are within 15- to 20-minute drive.

 Springfield Township offers a number of recreational facilities and organizations, including 126 acres of parks.
 Winton Woods Park, one of the largest parks in the Hamilton County Parks system, is located in Greenhills, just north of the township.
 This park has a campground, 156-acre lake, two golf courses, working farm as well as horseback-riding center, trails and boat harbor.

 The Springfield Township Art and Enrichment Council offers art shows, concerts, classes, and other events throughout the year.
 This organization shares a facility with the township’s Senior Services.